Korean armour: Introduction

 A cheonwang (Heavenly King) in lamellar armour, Silla, 8th c.

 The earliest armour types appeared during the Bronze Age and were likely made of animal skins, bone or wood.
 The earliest findings of iron armour were from the Gaya confederacy and Goguryeo, while bone armour could be found in Baekje.

 Metal armour was relatively widespread during the Three Kingdoms period due to constant warfare, but its usage declined once Korea was unified and Japanese pirates or steppe nomads became the main concerns.
-Following the collapse of Unified Silla in the tenth century and its takeover by Goryeo, the warfare style more common type to the Central and Northern parts of Korea along with the use of lighter armours took over.
-This resulted in the general abandonment of the heavy armour typically used by the southern states.
+Following the collapse of Unified Silla in the tenth century and its conquest by Goryeo, warfare shifted toward the northern and central part of Korea and lighter armours became more common.
+This resulted in the decline of heavy armour typically used by the southern states.

 The first known use of iron plate mail in Korea was used by the Gaya confederacy between 42 and 562 AD.
 A large number of iron and steel artifacts, including iron armour, iron horse armour such as helmets and bits, and smaller iron ingots (often used as money), have been found in the Daeseong-dong Ancient Tombs, a World Heritage Site, in Gimhae.
 Gimhae means "Sea of Iron" as if the city's name symbolizes the abundance of iron in the area.
 Surviving examples are currently on display at the Gimhae National Museum in South Korea.

 Battles were most often fought on difficult terrain, with ranged combat using composite bows and later gunpowder weapons.
 Cavalry was favored against the constant Jurchen raids during the Joseon period.
 Fighting against the larger forces of China and Japan, Koreans favored mobility and ranged tactics which limited the reliance upon vastly armoured units despite a strong inclusion of melee training.

 During later periods, Korean armour also included forms of brigandine, chain mail, and scale armour.
 Due to the cost of iron and steel equipment that were often too high for peasant conscripts, helmets were not always full steel and stiffened leather caps were not uncommon.

 Korean armour pieces, from top to bottom, typically consisted of a helmet or a cap, a heavy main armour coat with pauldrons or shoulder and forearm protection, leg coverings (supplemented by the skirting from the main coat), groin protection, and limb protection.
 In terms of armament, Korean militaries employed heavy infantry equipped with swords or spears along with shields, pikemen, archers, crossbowmen, and versatile heavy cavalry capable of horse archery.
 Korean naval warfare saw large deployments of heavy wooden shields as a means of protecting personnel on the top decks of Korean ships.

 After the rise of the Joseon, Korean combat armour saw a change from mainly using chain mail, plated mail, and lamellar armor to mostly brigandine.
 By the time of the mid-Joseon, provincial troops were equipped with padded armour while the central units could afford metal-made armour.